ssaid20/Haleys-Hope/README.md

 Once everything is installed and running it should open in your default browser - if not, navigate to http://localhost:3000/#/.

-Video walkthrough of application usage: https://www.youtube.com/watch?v=HRonNTkScl0

 ## Deployment

-- Login Credentials for Heroku have been provided in the hand off document.
+- Login Credentials for Fly.io have been provided in the hand off document.
-- If you need make changes you wish to push to the deployed app, you must login, go into the pet-star section, go to the deploy tab, and then manually deploy.
+- If you need make changes you wish to push to the deployed app, you must login, go into the haleys-hope section, go to the deploy tab, and then manually deploy.
 You can reconfigure this to redeploy automatically if you wish, which is on the same page.
 - Environment variables are kept on Heroku in the Settings tab, just click the Reveal Config Vars button
 - To set up the DB, we used Postico, just plug the information from Heroku into a new favorite.
 The Information for this can be found in the Resources tab, by clicking the Postgres add on.
 From there it will bring you to a new page where you will go into the settings tab and click view credentials.

-- If you'd like to create new users (also a hacky way to change password) you must:

-1. Go into the user router
-1. Uncomment the route
-1. Push changes and redeploy app
-1. Register User
-1. Comment out the route back in VSCode
-1. Push changes
-1. Redeploy
+- The first use of the app will automatically be an admin.